iamcanadian1973/advanced-excerpt/readme.txt

 = 3.0 =

-* Major release since 0.2.2 (also removed the `0.` prefix from the version number)
+* First major release since 0.2.2 (also removed the `0.` prefix from the version number)
 * Feature: Shortcodes can be removed from the excerpt
 * Feature: Virtually any HTML tag may now be stripped
 * Feature: A read-more link with custom text can be added
-* Fix: Word-based trimming speed improved
+* Fix: Word-based excerpt speed improved
 * Fix: Template tag function improved
-* Fix: Improved ellipsis placement
+* Fix: Better ellipsis placement